 Their futures are flashing before their eyes, their jobs and their family life.
 They are thinking about how much they could lose if they get convicted of a DUI.
 All that is going on and people are nervous and it’s hard to do these tests.
 Sometimes cars are whipping by on the freeway.
 They’re not administered in ideal circumstances.
 They’re not perfect lab settings where these tests were originally designed.

-The Field Sobriety Tests Were Originally Designed in a Lab Setting
+Field Sobriety Tests Were Originally Designed In A Lab Setting

 When the National Traffic Highway Safety Administration did the experiments to come up with percentages for these tests they were in lab settings.
 They were not on the side of the road, 35° out at two in the morning when someone’s wearing heels or a tank top and shorts with police lights in their faces.
 They’re just different settings.